homearanya/active-escapes/src/pages/tours/northern-berg-mtb-trail.md

 overview:
   heading: At a Glance
   description:
-    - Just 4hrs from Johannesburg and 3hrs from Durban, our Northern Drakensberg MTB weekender is a lodge-to-lodge self-guided MTB tour, combining sublime single-track with majestic mountain views.
-Altitude, ascent and some technical descents, offers the perfect training ground for advanced riders looking to 'up their game' or train for a multi-day event, whilst easier tour options can be tailored to novice, intermediate and family riders.
-    - This is also one of the few places where bike hire is available ,and a guide can be arranged if wanted.
-We highly recommend a second day at Drak Mountain Lodge, where you can hike to a vulture colony or take a horse ride.
+    - In this Northern Drakensberg valley there is a custom built network of over 100kms of sublime singletrack linking Drakensberg accommodation establishments to one another.
+Because the trails are well marked and we can provide a detailed route description, most groups are happy to guide themselves, but they’d still like to have the experience of a point-to-point tour with catering and luggage transfers provided.
+    - We generally start this trip at the Cavern hotel, and then overnight at Drak Mountain Inn (a stiff climb to get up to it- but very rewarding) – and then back to the Cavern.
+The route distances are 35-50km /day, and there are many variations or additional loops you can do if you wanted more or less mileage.
+    - There is also the option of spending an extra day at Drak Mountain Inn - which comes highly recommended, as there is a fantastic day hike that you can do up and over the sandstone cliffs to visit a Cape Vulture colony or take the day to relax, go horse-riding or flyfishing in the small dams at the lodge.

 itinerary:
   itinerary:
     - heading: Day 1
       subHeading: Arrival Day
       description:
-        - Self-drive drive to <strong>Cavern Hotel</strong>, Northern Drakensberg   (3.5hrs from Durban/ 4hrs from JHB).
+        - Self-drive drive to Cavern Hotel, Northern Drakensberg (3.5hrs from Durban/ 4hrs from JHB).
-        - 'Overnight: Cavern Hotel (Dinner provided)'
+        - 'Overnight: <strong>Cavern Hotel</strong> (Dinner provided)'
     - heading: Day 2
       subHeading: 'Ride Day 1: Approx 35km ride up to Drak Mountain Lodge.'
       description:
-        - Sublime valley singletrack, some steep jeep-track riding, fantastic mountain views.
+        - Sublime valley singletrack, some steep jeep-track riding and fantastic mountain views.
-        - Luggage transferred via vehicle to Mountain Lodge
+        - Luggage transferred by vehicle to Mountain Lodge
         - 'Overnight: <strong>Drak Mountain Lodge</strong> (Breakfast & trail lunch from Cavern.
 Dinner at Mountain lodge) '
     - heading: Day 3
       subHeading: 'Ride Day 2: Approx 40-60km route options back to Cavern.'
       description:
         - Some thrilling technical descents and world-class singletrack routes
-        - 'Recommend: book for a massage at Cavern Spa'
+        - 'Recommend: booking a massage at the Cavern Spa'
         - 'Overnight: <strong>Cavern Hotel</strong> (Breakfast & trail lunch from Mountain lodge.
 Dinner at Cavern)'
     - heading: Day 4
       subHeading: 'Departure Day'